-The high speed jet H influences the power and engine speed of the machine.
-If the high speed jet is set too rich (H-jet screwed in too far) the machine will over-rev and this will damage the engine.
-Run the machine at full throttle for about 10 seconds.
-Then turn the H-jet 1/4 turn anti-clockwise.
-Run the machine at full throttle for another 10 seconds or so and listen to the difference in the fast idle speed.
-Repeat this procedure with the H-jet turned a further 1/4 turn anti-clockwise.

-You have now run the machine at settings of H =±0, H=+1/4, H=+1/2 relative to the basic settings.
-At full throttle the engine has sounded different for each setting.
-The H-jet is correctly adjusted when the machine burbles a little.
-If the machine "screams" then the machine is set too lean.
-If the muffler emits a lot of smoke and the machine burbles a lot then the setting is too rich.
-Turn the H-jet clockwise until the setting sounds right
+- The high speed jet H affects the power and speed of the machine.
+If the high speed jet is set too lean (screwed in too far) it will cause the machine to overrev and damage the engine.
+Turn the high speed jet H anticlockwise until it stops.
+If the engine runs unevenly, turn the high speed jet clockwise until the engine runs evenly. - The high speed jet H is correctly adjusted when the machine burbles slightly.
+If the machine "screams", the setting is too lean.
+If the muffler emits a lot of smoke and the machine burbles a lot, the setting is too rich.
+Turn the high speed jet H clockwise to achieve a setting that sounds right.

 CAUTION!
-To ensure correct adjustment you should enlist a qualified mechanic who has access to a tachometer.
-The recommended maximum fast idle speed must not be exceeded.
+To adjust the carburettor correctly you should contact a mechanic with access to a rev counter